jacobjacobjacobjacobjacob/strava-analysis/README.md

 ### Running the Analysis

-To run the main script, simply execute:
+To run the main script, execute:

 ```bash
 python main.py